Although it is possible to build a successful startup on your own, most entrepreneurs quickly realise that it is tough to do so.

 This involves more than just deciding on the equity split, as you will also need to decide exactly what is expected of each partner.

-Probably the most important thing needed for your partnership to work is to have a founders’ agreement.
+Probably the most important thing needed for your partnership to work is to have a founders’ agreement in place.

 A founders’ agreement is a legal contract between the founders which defines the roles, responsibilities, and liabilities of each partner.